margo/specification/system-design/margo-overview/software-composition.md

 Distinguishing which stage terminology refers to is important to understand the scope of following definitions.

 ℹ️ _Note_: Logically there is another intermediate stage: "Application Staging".
 This is the stage in which the application is set up, configured, and made available for use to the device, but has not yet been deployed (started) to be used.
-As of now this stage is out of scope in the Margo specification and not being considered, because some of the providers (like the Helm one) do not provide any mechanisms to manage it.
+As of now this stage is out of scope in the Margo specification and not being considered, because some of the [providers (like the Helm one)][provider-model] do not provide any mechanisms to manage it.

 ## Terminology Scoping